chouche7/sure-independence-screening/README.md

 # Sure Independence Screening in Ultra-High Dimensional Feature Space
-This is a replication paper on Fan and Lu's (2007) work on Sure Independence Screening.
+This is a statistical analysis project on Fan and Lu's (2007) work on Sure Independence Screening.
 You can find the original paper here: https://fan.princeton.edu/papers/06/SIS.pdf